amolgorithm/delivery-deluxe/README.md

 ## Installation

-To run Delivery Deluxe (GTA 5.5), you need the following Python packages:
+To run Delivery Deluxe, you need the following Python packages:

 * **Panda3D:** The open-source game engine used to build the game.